burningdevil/test/tests/acceptance/docs/how-to-contribute.md

 Please create a new branch and submit a pull request for whatever you want to improve.
 Code review will be performed by the designated POC.
 - TL-Workstation-Framework - Qingqing Fan
 - TL-Workstation-Architect - Chenqian Wu
-In the PR, please also modify the [reusable pattern list](./reusable-pattern-list) so others can easily check.
+In the PR, please also modify the [Reusable Pattern List](./reusable-pattern-list) so others can easily check.

 ## Style Guide
 ### JavaScript